jjt/hashwords/README.md

 # HASHWORDS

 Takes input strings and hashes them to output strings or arrays of the form "[adjective] [noun] [noun]".
-Intended to provide anonymous, persistent usernames.
+Intended to provide memorable hashes for users or items.
+Inspired by Gfycat.

 ### Install for Node.js
     $> npm install --save hashwords